occ2vec: A principal approach to representing occupations using natural language processing: Validation

 \subsection{Visualizing occupations}

-Having outlined how we quantify an occupation by transforming it to a high-dimensional vector, we illustrate the occupations in a two-dimensional space and color them by major occupational groups and educational requirements in Figure \ref{Fig:2d_by_major_group_title} and \ref{Fig:2d_by_education}, respectively.
-Reducing the 1024 dimensions of the embeddings to only two dimensions, we first use PCA to reduce the number of dimensions to 50.
-Then, we use $t$-SNE \citep{vandermaaten08a} to further reduce the dimensionality to two.\footnote{This is a popular tool to visualize high-dimensional data, which works by converting similarities between data points to joint probabilities and minimizing the Kullback-Leibler divergence between the joint probabilities of the low-dimensional embedding and the high-dimensional data. }
+Having outlined how we quantify an occupation by transforming it to a high-dimensional vector, we illustrate the occupations in a two-dimensional space and color them by major occupational groups and educational requirements in Figure \ref{Fig:2d_visualizing_embeddings_by_major_group} and \ref{Fig:2d_visualizing_embeddings_by_education}, respectively.
+Reducing the 1024 dimensions of the embeddings to only two dimensions, we first use PCA to reduce the number of dimensions to 50 and then we use $t$-SNE \citep{vandermaaten08a} to further reduce the dimensionality to two.\footnote{This is a popular tool to visualize high-dimensional data, which works by converting similarities between data points to joint probabilities and minimizing the Kullback-Leibler divergence between the joint probabilities of the low-dimensional embedding and the high-dimensional data. }

-\VerticalSpace From Figure \ref{Fig:2d_by_major_group_title}, it follows that the 873 occupations can robustly be separated into the 22 major occupational groups.
+\VerticalSpace From Figure \ref{Fig:2d_visualizing_embeddings_by_major_group}, it follows that the 873 occupations can robustly be separated into the 22 major occupational groups as the occupations tend to cluster into these groups (of the same color).
 Note that the different colors have no interpretation as groups are sorted alphabetically.
-For instance, both \textit{Production Occupations} in purple, \textit{Construction and Extraction Occupations} in green, and \textit{Installation, Maintenance, and Repair Occupations} in blue can be found in the lower right corner, and despite the differences in colors, these groups represent a cluster related to physical and manual occupations.
+For instance, both production occupations in purple, construction and extraction occupations in green, and installation, maintenance, and repair occupations in blue can be found in the LHS, and despite the differences in colors, these groups represent a cluster related to physical and manual occupations.

-\VerticalSpace Likewise, Figure \ref{Fig:2d_by_education} indicates that educational requirement is an important separator of occupations.
-Especially the two extremes, i.e., \textit{No formal educational credential} and \textit{Doctoral or professional degree} occupy two different positions in the two-dimensional space.
+\VerticalSpace Likewise, Figure \ref{Fig:2d_visualizing_embeddings_by_education} indicates that educational requirement is an important separator of occupations.
+Especially the two extremes, i.e., high school diploma and doctoral degree, occupy two different positions in the two-dimensional space.
 Note that the colors do have an interpretation is this figure, because we can order educations by level.

-The two figures support the idea that occupations are quantifiable and separable and this is despite the fact that we compress all the information in the high-dimensional space ($d=1024$) to only two dimensions.
+\VerticalSpace The two figures support the idea that occupations are quantifiable and separable and this is despite the fact that we compress all the information in the high-dimensional space to only two dimensions.
 When comparing the figures, note that they would be identical without the coloring because we only perform the dimension reduction once.